Miguel Rojas Preview, Player Props: Dodgers vs. Braves

 - Rojas is batting .222 with 16 doubles, three home runs and 24 walks.

-- He has hit a home run in three games this season (3.0%), leaving the park in 0.9% of his plate appearances.

-- Rojas has had at least one RBI in 19.0% of his games this year (19 of 100), with more than one RBI three times (3.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 19 games this season (19.0%), Rojas has picked up an RBI, and in three of those games (3.0%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 30 games this year (30.0%), including multiple runs in seven games.
+- He has scored in 30 of 100 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.